spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 Installation for Windows
 ************************

 We provides two different ways to install SCT on Windows machines.
-You can either use Windows Subsystem for Linux (WSL), or Docker.
+You can either use :ref:`Windows Subsystem for Linux (WSL) <wsl-installation>`, or :ref:`Docker <docker-installation>`.

+.. _wsl-installation:

 Option 1: Install on Windows 10 with WSL
 ----------------------------------------